GyabuRinki/Primo-Notens/replit.md

 - Timer functionality with auto-submit on expiration
 - Immediate feedback mode with explanations
 - Result tracking and history
+- Partial credit options with two modes:
+  - Proportional: Students get points based on correct answers selected
+  - All-or-nothing: Students must select all correct answers for full points

+**Study Ahead Feature**:
+- Toggle to allow studying cards not yet due
+- When enabled, shows all cards (due + upcoming) sorted by review date
+- Ensures closest due cards always appear in study sessions

+**Progressive Web App (PWA)**:
+- Fully installable as a standalone app on mobile and desktop
+- Offline functionality with service worker caching
+- Caches app shell and assets for offline access
+- Navigation fallback ensures SPA routes work offline
+- Manifest configured with app shortcuts for quick access
+- Note: Custom app icons (192x192 and 512x512 PNG) should be added to `client/public/` for full PWA experience

 **Theme System**:
 - System preference detection on first load